About The Student Voice Project!

 The Student Voice Project (SVP) is a 3 day Alternative Reading Week program run out of the New College Office of Student Life and Leadership (SLL) in collaboration with U of T Health and Wellness.

 Several mini-groups will be given space to work in small teams to share lived experiences, and discuss successes and challenges at U of T while working towards their individual art project.
 All groups will come together for guest speakers, resource dissemination, larger advocacy efforts, and to celebrate program participation.
-With the guidance of peer facilitators students will develop a Charter Of Campus Mental Health Goals.

 This is an opportunity for your ideas to help foster understanding, open lines of communication, and build access.
 This is a chance for your voice to be heard!
 Students participating will gain skills in health research, design, as well as knowledge translation and promotion.
 This program will also be eligible for the co-curricular record.